deltafi/deltafi/deltafi-docs/README.md

 ```

 This will produce a static, compressed, and offline version of the docs that is ready for deployment.
 Files will be be placed in the `dist` directory.

+The following environment variables can be set to change the way the docs are built:

+  - `VUE_APP_SHOW_VERSIONS=true` - This will cause the versions drop down to be displayed.
+Used for https://docs.deltafi.org/.
+  - `VUE_APP_EMBEDDED=true` - This must be set when embedding the docs into the DeltaFi application.
+It is set automatically in the DeltaFi Core Dockerfile.